Barry Diller: HSN and USA Broadcasting

 Diller's purchase of the USA Network was finalized in February 1998.
-In April 1998, Diller would assume the chairman and CEO positions which Koplovitz previously held at USA Networks since 1977.
+In April 1998, Diller assumed the chairman and CEO positions which Koplovitz previously held at USA Networks since 1977.
 During Diller's time as head of the USA Network, the network's flagship WWF programming experienced a dramatic ratings turnaround, with WWF Raw dominating the ratings on cable television.
 Under Diller's leadership, the USA Network also showed tolerance to the growing WWF angles which were breaking with traditional censorship and were considered controversial, with even his USA Network spokesman David Schwartz describing an incident where the wrestler Jacqueline exposed one of her breasts as "not worse than anything you see on broadcast television at that time of night, such as NYPD Blue".
 Shaun Assel and Mike Mooneyham's book Sex, Lies, and Headlocks: The Real Story of Vince McMahon and World Wrestling Entertainment stated that "the terrain shifted completely under everyone's feet" following Diller's purchase of the USA Network and also resulted in him and Universal TV executive Bonnie Hammer, who was regarded as the most sympathetic USA Network executive when came to relations with the WWF, thwarting an attempt which Koplovitz and other USA Network executives, including network entertainment head Rod Perth, made to remove the WWF from the USA Network in May 1998.
-Hammer, who has openly credited Diller as her mentor, would in later years serve on the board of directors at IAC/InterActiveCorp.
+Hammer, who has openly credited Diller as her mentor, in later years was on the board of directors at IAC/InterActiveCorp.

+Diller's acquisition of the USA Network, which also allowed for Universal Pictures to maintain a significant 45% minority ownership stock in the network, also resulted in his acquiring ownership of Universal's television assets as well.

 The purpose of the network was to have the flagship, WAMI, produce sports and news programming while testing locally produced general-interest programming for the other stations in the group.
 Due to the high costs of producing and acquiring talent for shows outside the typical areas of New York City and Los Angeles, plus the significantly low ratings such shows received in Miami Beach, the remaining shows were moved to Los Angeles to regain traction, but never did.
 Diller eventually sold the TV assets to Univision after rejecting a bid from The Walt Disney Company.
 The USA Network and its assets were later sold off to Vivendi.
 Diller was still involved with the USA Network until the Vivendi sale was announced in December 2001.
 Diller retained the assets of the Home Shopping Network and the subsequent Internet assets he acquired later to bolster the HSN Online stable that later became IAC/InterActiveCorp.